-It is compulsory to carry your driver’s license, your car registration papers and your insurance documents at all times when driving a car.
+It is compulsory to carry your driver’s license and your car registration papers (“Zulassungsbescheinigung Teil I”).
 European international driver’s licenses are accepted.

 The minimum age for driving is 18 years.